 Winner by 13%

-Air Products rates % higher than Airgas on Environment Culture Ratings vs Airgas Ratings based on looking at 503 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Does someone you work with closely, make you want to quit your job?" and "On average, how many hours do you work a day?".
+Air Products rates % higher than Airgas on Environment Culture Ratings vs Airgas Ratings based on looking at 521 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you have a close friend at work?" and "What % of the time are you bored at work?".

 Sentiment Culture Ratings vs Airgas